-If you work in healthcare, dentistry, or laboratory settings, wearing gloves isn't optional it's essential.
-But for professionals with sensitive skin, standard latex or nitrile gloves can trigger allergic reactions, dermatitis, or chronic hand irritation.
+If you work in healthcare, dentistry, or laboratory settings, wearing gloves isn't optional, it's essential.
+But for professionals with sensitive skin, standard latex or nitrile gloves may cause irritation or sensitivities for some dental professionals.
 The good news?
 Modern dental gloves designed specifically for sensitive skin offer both protection and comfort without compromising safety standards.

 In this guide, we'll explore what makes certain gloves better for sensitive skin, which materials to choose, and how to select products that keep your hands healthy throughout long shifts.